 Courses with a diversity designation (DV) will give you another view of the world—through the eyes of those different than yourself.
 You’ll explore current and past injustices and see how those in power can shape public perception of peoples’ differences and how societies can adapt to or resist these definitions.
 You’ll learn how diversity enriches society, come to understand why groups may hold different views on issues, and open your mind to views beyond your own.

-In a data- and information-saturated world, people need quantitative skills to understand both common and complex issues, and to formulate and ask intelligent questions.
+In a data- and information-saturated world, people need quantitative skills to understand both common and complex issues, and to formulate intelligent questions.
 Concepts related to quantitative literacy include but are not limited to measurement, logic, number sense, percentages, sampling and error, and graphical representation of data and information.

 Courses that carry a writing intensive designation (WI) emphasize the ability to develop and articulate content knowledge and critical thinking through frequent practice of informal and formal writing.
 You will learn to demonstrate understanding of audience expectations, genres, and conventions appropriate to a specific academic discipline or related profession.
-The WI course will require you to compose one or more papers totaling at least 3,000 words through the stages of writing—brainstorming, drafting, integrating sources, and revising comprehensively after receiving substantial, formative feedback on drafts.
+The WI course requires you to compose one or more papers totaling at least 3,000 words through the stages of recursive writing—brainstorming, drafting, integrating sources, and revising comprehensively after receiving substantial, formative feedback on drafts.

 You must fulfill the Academic Writing requirement before enrolling in a writing intensive course.